 Higher and degree apprenticeships bring together universities, employers, professional bodies and apprentices in a formal relationship to meet the skills needs of the economy.
-The Government has committed to providing three million apprenticeship starts by 2020.
 Higher and degree apprenticeships are a priority for us and we are delivering a range of apprenticeships driven by employer demand.

 Apprenticeships are offered at different levels - with the most recent additions being degree and higher level apprenticeships.

 |Intermediate||2||5 GCSE passes|

 |Advanced||3||2 A level passes|

 |Higher||4, 5, 6 & 7||Foundation degree and above|